 Trying to conceive can be hard.
 I know what it means to want to get pregnant as fast as possible.
-Like sis.. you need to get pregnant this month because it’s been many months of failed attempts.
-Here’s the complete guide that will provide you with step by step information on how to track your cycle, have a healthy lifestyle during TTC, and where to seek support.
+Like sis, you’ve been on this TTC Journey long enough and you need to get pregnant this month because it’s been many months of failed attempts.
+Here’s the complete TTC Journey guide that will provide you with step by step information on how to track your cycle, have a healthy lifestyle during TTC, and where to seek support.
 So let’s dive right in sis!

 This post has affiliate links that will generate a SMALL commission for us if you were to purchase something through them.
 Please see our disclosure.